What laws affect government recordkeeping in Victoria?

-The Public Records Act 1973 (PR Act) sets specific requirements for the effective management of public records, and provides the governing framework for Public Record Office Victoria and the Keeper of Public Records.
+The Public Records Act 1973 (PR Act) sets specific requirements for the effective management of public records, and provides the governing framework for PROV and the Keeper of Public Records.

 Each individual government agency will be affected differently by these laws.
 Your agency should investigate how these laws apply specifically to them.

 Does the Public Records Act 1973 apply to my agency?